meteor/meteor/content/accounts.md

 5. Meetup with `accounts-meetup`
 6. Meteor Developer Accounts with `accounts-meteor-developer`

-There is a core package for logging in with Weibo, but it is no longer being actively maintained.
+There is a package for logging in with Weibo, but it is no longer being actively maintained.

 <h3 id="oauth-logging-in">Logging in</h3>